linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **7. 2FA Validation Script (`validate_2fa.sh`)**

 This script checks whether the user’s Pushbullet or Twilio verification is complete in MongoDB and denies access if not verified.
+If verification fails, the user's data is deleted from MongoDB.

 #### **Script: `/usr/local/bin/validate_2fa.sh`**